ros-industrial/abb_libegm/README.md

 ## Important Note

-RobotWare `6.07` introduced major changes in the EGM communication protocol, and this library has not been updated to support those changes yet.
+RobotWare versions less than `6.07.01` are now incompatible with *abb_libegm* (due to changes in the EGM communication protocol).

-**Avoid using this library with RobotWare 6.07 (or newer) at the moment.**

 ## Overview